SVCE-ACM/A-December-of-Algorithms/README.md

 ###  **December 7 - Are they approximately equal?**
 - **Problem**
   - Checks if two numbers are approximately equal (i.e. Closer using the concept of rounding numbers) to each other or not.
+  - `Optional:` Most languages have a built in function to round a number.
+Can you implement the rounding function by yourself?
-  - `Optional:` Add a third parameter `Tolerance level` that sets a threshold level beyond/below which the output is `false`
+  - `Optional:` Add a third parameter `Tolerance level` that sets an acceptable threshold level.
+If the difference between the two numbers is more than the threshold value, then the output will be false.
 - **Example**
   - Without Tolerance Level:
   ```bash